lrslab/SLRanger/README.md

   <img src="document/workflow.png" width="700" alt="Workflow">
 </div>

+ **(A)** A flow chart illustrates the direct RNA sequencing procedure of the species with the spliced leader and trans-splicing mechanism.
+SL RNA joins to pre-mRNA through trans-splicing, adding an SL sequence to the 5′ end.
+This forms a mature mRNA with the SL sequence, which is then sequenced using Nanopore sequencing.
+Long RNA reads were mapped to genome reference.
+ **(B)** A flow chart illustrates the workflow of the function of SL detection using SLRanger.
+After long RNA reads are mapped to reference, the 5’ unaligned end sequences will be extracted for alignment to SL sequence references and random sequences (as control).
+Based on the scoring system produced by SLRanger, we obtained the “SL score” on the possibility that one read has an SL sequence and the distribution of different SL types.
+ **(C)** The plot of the principle on how SLRanger predicts operon with.
+Based on the information of whether each read has a high-confident SL sequence, we predict the operon structure through the mapping information of each read and the relative position of the gene.
+A high proportion of reads of the SL1 type will be regarded as operon upstream genes, while a high proportion of SL2 type reads or multiple reads supported by SL2 types will be regarded as operon downstream genes.

 ## Installation
  The pipeline is invoked using a CLI written in Python(3.9-3.11) and requires a Unix-based operating system.
 ###  a.
 Conda method